p33t/assembla-freshcode_public/learn/concurrency/NOTES.md

 ## High Performance
-Better to test continuously and detect performance regressions as soon as they enter the code.
+1. Better to test continuously and detect performance regressions as soon as they enter the code.
-Time spent on continous performance fixing is far less than fixing just prior to release.
+   * Time spent on continous performance fixing is far less than fixing just prior to release.

-Results in higher software quality and near-trivial fixing phase after performance testing.
+   * Results in higher software quality and near-trivial fixing phase after performance testing.
 Which leads to greater planning confidence by engineering teams.

-Dynamic architecture validation to check collected statistics during performance tests.
+1. Dynamic architecture validation to check collected statistics during performance tests.
-Can examine number of database calls or the frequency of each type of call.
+   * EG: Can examine number of database calls or the frequency of each type of call.
-Some problems are easier to detect than others.
+   * Some problems are easier to detect than others.
+Need savvy architect.

 ## RESTful Web Services
 From [JEE Tutorial](https://docs.oracle.com/javaee/7/tutorial/jaxrs001.htm#GIJQY)